apache/mxnet/docs/tutorials/r/MultidimLstm.md

                           aux.params = model$aux.params,
                           input.params = NULL,
                           ctx = ctx)
-## Once we get the weights for the above time seriees, we try to predict the next 100 steps for this time series which is technically
+## Once we get the weights for the above time series, we try to predict the next 100 steps
-##our 401st time series
+## for this time series, which is technically our 401st time series.

 real<- trainY[ ,401]